jillesvangurp/kt-search/manual/GettingStarted.md

 }
 ```

-Then add the latest version:
+And then add the latest version:

 ```kotlin
 implementation("com.github.jillesvangurp.kt-search:search-client:1.99.18")